Brochure design and layout

 When it comes to fonts, less is more.
 Choose one font for the body of the text, with a complementary font for titles or headers.
-Complementary fonts are two fonts that are different enough to look deliberate.
-They often will be a serif font and a san-serif font.
+Complementary fonts are two fonts that are different enough to look deliberate — often a serifed font and a san-serif font.

 Use simple, easy-to-read typefaces without an excess of flourishes to better communicate with your readers.
 Choose a font color that is easily legible against your background color.
 Dark fonts stand out against light backgrounds, and vice versa.

-If you are printing from home, test one print brochure to make sure the bleed is what you predict.
-If you are using a professional printer or copy shop, contact them to make sure your brochure will look as predicted.
+If you’re printing at home, test one print brochure to make sure the bleed is what you predict.
+If you’re using a professional printer or copy shop, contact them to make sure your brochure will look as predicted.